Haunted hotel room at the Le Meridien Hotel

 History of Le Meridien Tampa Hotel

-The Le Meridien Hotel, which stands immaculately at 601 N. Florida Avenue, was constructed in 1905 with French neoclassical Beaux-arts architecture.
+The Le Meridien in Tampa, was constructed in 1905 with French neoclassical Beaux-arts architecture.
 Originally a customs house and post office for the port city of Tampa, it was later repurposed as a courthouse.

 Hauntings Overview